Dependency Injection

 {

-// The actual item types (key) must be different,
+// The actual item types (key) must be unique,

 container.Bind(item.GetType(), item);